NathanAllerton/Django-Measurements-Application-Final-Project/README.md

 We were tasked to develop an application in Django.
 It includes an area model, location model, measurement model, category model, administrative interface customization, and a view.
 It was based on a measurements example.

-Please read the full [report]() if you are interested in learning more about it.
+Please download and read the full [report](https://github.com/NathanAllerton/Django-Measurements-Application-Final-Project/blob/master/NawalAhmed-FinalProjectReport.docx) if you are interested in learning more about it.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11577850/65629463-65abd700-dfa1-11e9-82d8-3ed2c0a9a1b4.png">